1. Knowledge Base

 Step 4: Setup Targeting

 With our advanced targeting feature, you can create highly specific rules for targeting a campaign to your preferred audiences.
-In Trackier, you’ll find common targeting rules, such as browser type, device brand, and operating system.
+In Trackier, you’ll find common targeting rules, such as browser type, device, brand, and operating system.
 Additionally, you have the option to define and manage your own targeting rules.

-• Variable: There are multiple values under “Variable” wherein there are options like country, region, device etc. So you can choose any one of the options to target your campaign to the right audience and either allow or deny your campaign access.
+• Variable: There are multiple values under “variable,” wherein there are options like country, region, device, etc. So you can choose any one of the options to target your campaign to the right audience and either allow or deny your campaign access.
 For example, I want the campaign to explicitly focus on India.

 • Matches (default): For Country, State, City, Browser, Device.

-• Exact Match: if you have the exact value, eg if you know exact source value 43_343, 1223_312312_12312.
+• Exact Match: If you have the exact value, example, if you know the exact source value 43_343, 1223_312312_12312.

-• Ends with: If your value ends with a certain fixed value. eg: _2323, _23231212
+• Ends with: If your value ends with a certain fixed value.
+For example, _2323, _23231212

 • Event: Choose the event for which you want to apply to target along with the AND/OR rule